Negligent Supervision: When a Caregiver or Employer Fails To Prevent Injury

 Negligent Supervision of Employees

-An employer has the duty to provide his or her employees with a safe and healthy workplace.
+An employer must provide his or her employees with a safe and healthy workplace.
 He or she can also be held liable for injuries caused by the reckless behavior of his or her employees in the workplace and sometimes outside of it.
 The injured person may be another employee or a member of the public who, for instance, suffers injuries as the result of a motor vehicle accident caused by the employee driving a company car or truck recklessly.

 • Failing to properly train employees in the use of dangerous equipment or chemicals